-1 tropical storm churns in Gulf, 2nd disbands in Caribbean
+Tropical Storm Cindy strengthens in Gulf; warning area grows

 Texas Gov. Greg Abbott ordered the State Operations Center on Tuesday to raise its readiness level from level four/normal conditions to level three/increased readiness.
 He also activated four Texas Task Force 1 boat squads and two Texas Military Department vehicles squads of five vehicles each to respond to any weather-related emergencies.

-The third tropical storm of 2017, Cindy was stationary Tuesday afternoon but to resume moving and reach the northern Gulf Coast late Wednesday and rumble inland Thursday over western Louisiana and eastern Texas.
+The third tropical storm of 2017, Cindy was moving slowly northwest Tuesday night and expected to reach the northern Gulf Coast late Wednesday and rumble inland Thursday over western Louisiana and eastern Texas.
 Forecasters warned 6 to 9 inches (15-22 cms) of rain and up to 12 inches (30 cms) in spots was the biggest threat in parts of Texas, Louisiana, Alabama, Mississippi and the Florida Panhandle.

 Already some flooding was reported on Alabama’s Dauphin Island and flood control locks and gates were being closed along Louisiana’s bayou-marbled coast.
 Authorities in various coastal Louisiana and Mississippi communities handed out sandbags for areas along rivers and bayous.

-The National Hurricane Center in Miami said Cindy was, on Tuesday evening, about 250 miles (400 kilometers) south of Morgan City, Louisiana — or about 350 miles (563.24 kilometers) southeast of Galveston, Texas.
-It had top sustained winds of 45 mph (75 kph).
+The National Hurricane Center in Miami said that Tuesday night Cindy was about 230 miles (370 kilometers) south of Morgan City, Louisiana — about 305 miles (491 kilometers) southeast of Galveston, Texas.
+It had top sustained winds of 60 mph (97 kph).

-A tropical storm warning was in effect from San Luis Pass, Texas, to the Pearl River’s mouth along the Louisiana-Mississippi line.
+A tropical storm warning was in effect from San Luis Pass, Texas, to the Alabama-Florida line.

 Rain and tides, rather than wind, were considered the main danger from the system.